 After spending the fall and winter of 1911 in Paris, the Vanderbilts decided to return home on the maiden voyage of the "unsinkable" Titanic.
 But George and Edith instead decided to sail on Titanic's sister ship Olympic a week earlier (departing April 3rd) when they learned friends and family would be on that ship.
 Since their plans changed at the last minute, their servants did not have time to pack six months worth of family belongings.
 So Footman Edwin Wheeler sailed with their remaining luggage on the Titanic a week later.
 He was one of the 1,516 people to perish.

-Admission to “Glamour on Board: Fashion from Titanic the Movie” is included in the general admission ticket price.
+Admission to “Glamour on Board: Fashion from Titanic the Movie” (self guided tour) is included in the general admission ticket price.

-More details coming soon!
-See our Biltmore Estate Insider's Guide for more happenings at Biltmore.
+- See our Biltmore Estate Insider's Guide for more specials and details for a Biltmore visit.

 - The Inn on Biltmore Estate: Save up to $100/night in February & March!
 Rates start at $189/night.
 Book now online.

 - Village Hotel: Save up to $75/night in February & March.
 Rates start at $139/night.
 Book now online.